Fooled by Randomness

 Unlike induction (which is going from plenty of particulars to the general), causality is easier to commit to memory.
 Our brain would have less work to do in order to retain the information.
 The size is smaller.
 It is very handy, as the general takes much less room in one’s memory than a collection of particulars.
 The effect of such compression is the reduction in the degree of detected randomness.

-Recreate a low-information, more deterministic ancient time, say in the nineteenth century, all the while benefiting from some of the technical gains (such as the Monte Carlo engine), all of the medical breakthroughs, and all the gains of social justice of our age.
+Recreate a low-information, more deterministic ancient time, say in the nineteenth century, all the while benefiting from some of the technical gains, all of the medical breakthroughs, and all the gains of social justice of our age.
 I would then have the best of everything.
 This is called evolution.

-Another counterintuitive point is that the expectation of the maximum of track records, with which we are concerned, depends more on the size of the initial sample than on the individual odds per manager.
-In other words, the number of managers with great track records in a given market depends far more on the number of people who started in the investment business (in place of going to dental school), rather than on their ability to produce profits.
+The number of managers with great track records in a given market depends far more on the number of people who started in the investment business (initial sample), rather than the individual odds to produce profits.

 If we choose to live among the people who have been successful, we are implicitly excluding failure from the sample.
 Those who have failed do not show up in the sample, thus making us feel as if we were not doing well at all.
 By living on Park Avenue, one does not have exposure to the losers, one only sees the winners.